omarryhan/aiogoogle/docs/index.rst

     `Full reference: <https://developers.google.com/discovery/v1/reference/apis>`_.

 You don't have to worry about most of this.
-What's important to understand is how the discovery service is just a way to list *resources* and *methods*.
+What's important to understand right now is that a discovery service is just a way to specify the **resources** and **methods** of an API.

+**What are resources and methods?**

+It's easier to explain this with an example.
-In the case of Youtube of the Youtube API for example, a resource can be: `videos` and a method would be list `list`.
+In the youtube-v3 API, a **resource** can be: ``videos`` and a **method** would be: ``list``.

-The way you would access this is by executing: `aiogoogle.videos.list()`
+The way you would access the ``list`` method is by typing: ``youtube_v3.videos.list()``

+**Some rules:**

-A resource can also have a nested resource. e.g. `aiogoogle.videos.comments.list()`
+A resource can also have nested resources. e.g. ``aiogoogle.videos.comments.list()``

-There can also be top level methods that are not associated with any method.
-Though that's not common.
+There can be top level methods that are not associated with any resource.
+However, that's not common.

-Finally, the only way you can get a data from the Google API is by calling a method.
+Finally, the only way you can get data from a Google API is by calling a method.
 You can't call a resource and expect data.

+Next, we will programatically browse an API

 Browse an API
 -----------------

 Back to the URL shortener API.

-**Let's list the resources of the URL shortener API**:
+Let's list the resources of the URL shortener API

 .. code-block:: python3